-Polar bears live at the top of the world.
-They range across the circumpolar north, crossing the boundaries of five nations: Canada, Russia, the United States (Alaska), Denmark (Greenland) and Norway.
+Polar bears range across the circumpolar north, crossing the boundaries of five countries: Canada, Russia, the United States (Alaska), Denmark (Greenland) and Norway.
 More than 60% of all polar bears live primarily in Canada.

 “How I live there”

-Living where they do, you would think that polar bears might get cold and uncomfortable, yet they don’t seem to.
-Over thousands of years, they have evolved to being perfectly adapted to the cold.
-They have two dense layers of fur and an additional layer of blubber (up to 4.5 inches thick!)
-Their ears and tail are small, too, which minimizes heat loss.
-A polar bear is so well insulated from the cold that even when it’s minus 34 degrees Fahrenheit outside, the bear’s body temperature and metabolic rate remain constant!
-A polar bear has to worry more about overheating than freezing.
-Even in very cold weather, a polar bear will overheat if it runs too far or too fast.
-This is why polar bears have a reputation for ambling.
+As a species, polar bears evolved in the intense cold, wind, and ice.
+They have two dense layers of fur and an additional layer of blubber up to 4.5 inches thick.
+The ears and tail are small, which helps minimize heat loss.
+A polar bear is so well insulated from the cold that even when temperatures drop to minus 34 degrees Fahrenheit, the bear’s body temperature and metabolic rate remain constant.
+Even in sub-zero temperatures, a polar bear can overheat if it runs too far or too fast.

-Polar bears are also well adapted to moving and hunting on ice.
-Their white coat camouflages them against snow and ice, their most common backdrop.
-Their huge feet make excellent oars in the water and excellent snowshoes on land.
-The largeness of their feet helps distribute their enormous weight so that they don’t fall through thinner ice and their foot pads are covered in small black bumps called papillae that provide traction on ice.
-Their long, curved claws are lethal weapons and also help them to grip the ice when walking.
-A long neck allows the polar bear to breathe more easily while swimming and to reach down inside ice cracks and breathing holes to catch seals.
-Large, sharp canine teeth and small, jagged teeth cheek are perfect for ripping and tearing seal meat.
+Polar bears are also well adapted for moving and hunting on ice.
+Their huge webbed feet make excellent oars in the water and excellent snowshoes on land.
+The shape and large size of a polar bear’s feet help distribute its enormous weight so that the bear doesn’t fall through thinner ice.
+Its foot pads are covered in small black bumps called papillae that provide traction.
+The long, curved claws are lethal weapons and also help the bear to grip the ice when walking.
+A long neck allows the polar bear to reach down inside ice cracks and seal breathing holes to catch prey.
+Large, sharp canine teeth and small, jagged cheek teeth are perfect for ripping and tearing seal meat.

 To catch a seal, a polar bear must be patient.
 Polar bears are generally solitary animals that hunt alone.
-Once a bear locates a seal breathing hole, it will sit there for hours – possibly even days – waiting for a seal to surface.
-When the seal does, the bear will strike, grabbing the seal by the head with its jaws and yanking it from the water.
-Depending on where they live, polar bears will try to catch and eat other prey as well, including sea birds and the occasional walrus or beluga whale.
-But without seals to eat, no polar bear can survive.
+Once a bear locates a seal breathing hole, it can sit there for hours – possibly even days – waiting for a seal to surface.
+When it does, the bear will strike, grabbing the seal with its jaws and yanking it from the water.
+Depending on what part of the range they inhabit, polar bears may try to catch and eat other prey as well, including sea birds and the occasional walrus or beluga whale.
+But without seals as their main diet, no polar bear can survive in the native range.

-When spring comes to the Arctic and the sea ice thaws, polar bears retreat to land.
+When spring comes to the Arctic and much of the sea ice thaws, polar bears retreat to land.
 There they remain until ice forms again in the fall.
-While land-locked, polar bears fast.
-They will scavenge what they can – a whale or walrus carcass that washes ashore, berries, or garbage – but they mostly go without food until they are able to return to sea and hunt seals again.
+While land-locked, polar bears must fast.
+They will scavenge what they can – a whale or walrus carcass that washed ashore, kelp, or garbage – but they mostly go without food until they are able to return to sea and hunt seals again.

 “Making my mark”

-Any top predator in any given ecosystem significantly impacts other species sharing that ecosystem, and this is certainly true of the polar bear.
-Being at the top of the Arctic food chain, the polar bear influences the survival strategies and behaviors of many other species.
-Polar bears and ringed seals are especially interdependent, with polar bears depending on ringed seals for sustenance and ringed seals adapting their behaviors to avoidance of polar bears.
-Arctic foxes and, to a lesser extent, ravens benefit from scavenging polar bear kills.
+LIke any top predator in an ecosystem, polar bears significantly impact other species in that ecosystem.
+Polar bears and ringed seals are especially interdependent, with polar bears depending on ringed seals for sustenance and ringed seals adapting their behaviors to avoid polar bears.
+Arctic foxes and, to some extent ravens, benefit from scavenging remains of polar bear kills.

 “What eats me”

-A female polar bear gives birth about every three years, most commonly to twins.
-Polar bears are typically solitary animals, but reproductively active females probably don’t feel this way.
-After giving birth, a female bear stays with her cubs for about 2.5 years.
-Once those cubs are old enough to fend for themselves, the mother will separate from them and become pregnant again soon thereafter, starting the whole cycle of mothering over again!
+Polar bears are typically solitary, unless a female has cubs.
+A female polar bear gives birth about once every three years, most commonly to twins.
+After giving birth, the female stays with her cubs for about two and a half years.
+Once those cubs are old enough to fend for themselves, the mother will separate from them and become pregnant again soon thereafter.
 She will live almost continuously with cubs until she is no longer reproductively viable.

-Only pregnant female polar bears den up for the winter.
-She will dig a maternity den in an icy snow bank and hunker down inside to give birth and care for her offspring for the first few months.
-When she emerges from the den, she will have been without food for many months and is literally starving.
+Polar bears don’t hibernate like some other bear species.
+Only a pregnant female polar bear will den up for the winter.
+She will dig a maternity den in an icy snow bank and hunker down inside to give birth and care for her offspring for their first few months of life.
+When she emerges from the den, she will have been without food for many months, and her body’s fat stores are depleted.
 She will head out onto the sea ice as soon as possible to start hunting, with her cub or cubs following close behind.

-Cubs are entirely dependent on their mothers.
-They will nurse from her for about 20 months and will learn to hunt and eat by her side.
-In fact, cubs learn everything about “how to be a polar bear” by watching their mothers and following her lead.
-Mothers also defend their cubs aggressively from any perceived threat.
+Cubs are entirely dependent upon their mother.
+They will nurse for about 20 months and will learn to hunt and eat by her side.
+In fact, cubs learn everything about how to be a polar bear by watching their mother and following her lead.
+Mothers defend their cubs aggressively from any perceived threat.
 Mothers with cubs generally avoid adult male bears, which sometimes attack young, but will confront males if necessary.
-An agitated, highly protective mother polar bear is capable of driving off males much larger than herself!
+An agitated, highly protective polar bear mother is capable of driving off males much larger than herself.

-Because of global climate change, the survival of the polar bear is in immediate jeopardy, particularly in the lower Arctic.
-As temperatures warm and sea ice continues to melt earlier and form later, polar bears are losing their ability to hunt and feed adequately.
-In May 2008, the U.S. Fish and Wildlife Service listed the polar bear as threatened under the Endangered Species Act, making it the first animal species to win protections because of threats from global warming.
-This classification is in keeping with that of the IUCN, the world’s leading conservation organization, whose Polar Bear Specialist Group reclassified the polar bear in 2005 as a vulnerable species.
-Likewise, Canada and Russia both list the polar bear as a “species of concern.”
-The world is aware of the polar bear’s plight.
-In order to save the polar bear, the world has only one choice: to tackle and solve the crisis of global climate change.
+Yet even with those protections in place, the biggest threat to polar bears remains: a warming Arctic.
+Because of global climate changes, the long-term persistence of polar bears is in jeopardy, particularly in the lower Arctic.
+As temperatures warm and sea ice continues to melt earlier and form later, polar bears are unable to hunt adequately or build up the fat in their bodies.
+In May 2008, the U.S. Fish and Wildlife Service listed the polar bear as Threatened under the Endangered Species Act, making it the first animal species to win protections because of threats from global warming.
+This classification is consistent with that of IUCN, the world’s leading conservation organization, whose Polar Bear Specialist Group reclassified the polar bear as Vulnerable in 2005.

 - Kingdom: Animalia